NASCAR driver Bubba Wallace reflects on 'an emotional few days'

-WASHINGTON, D.C., USA — Bubba Wallace said he is relieved after an investigation revealed a noose found in his garage stall at Talladega Superspeedway was not part of a hate crime against him.
+WASHINGTON, D.C., USA — Bubba Wallace says he is relieved after an investigation revealed a noose found in his garage stall at Talladega Superspeedway was not part of a hate crime against him.

 Wallace, the only Black driver who races full-time in NASCAR's top series, tweeted Wednesday that it had been "an emotional few days."